 There are also a lot of taxis, buses, motorcycle taxis, and car rental services in the cities.
 An app that a lot of people use is Grab, as you can order a car, motorcycle, or taxi.
 You can download the Grab App by click here.
 Vietnam did have Uber, but now Uber and Grab have combined their services.

 Tip 15 – The Vietnamese are very nice

 The Vietnamese are generally very nice, making traveling here a very nice experience.
-Of course, there is always exception, but in all my years of traveling around Vietnam, I have found people to be very helpful and kind.
+Of course, there is always an exception, but in all my years of traveling around Vietnam, I have found people to be very helpful and kind.

 If you fall off your bike, which has happened to me a few times, random Vietnamese strangers will run over to ensure I am OK and not hurt.
 If you need directions, they are usually very helpful with directions.

 Tip 16 – Weather can change quickly in Vietnam

 The weather in Vietnam can change very quickly.
-You may wake up in the morning, and it is hot and sunny outside, but before noon the temperature drops, and a huge monsoon rain has started.
+You may wake up in the morning, and it is hot and sunny outside, but before noon, the temperature drops, and a huge monsoon rain starts.
 So be prepared for the weather to change.
 Have an umbrella or rain poncho or clothes that you can quickly layer.

-Because the weather changes so quickly, you see that every motorcycle usually has a rain poncho in the cabinet under the motorbike seat.
+Because the weather changes so quickly, every motorcycle usually has a rain poncho in the cabinet under the motorbike seat.
 The reason is that they know the weather can change quickly.

 Tip 18 – Sapa Vietnam is great to visit.

-One of my favorite things to do in Vietnam is to see Ethnic minorities.
+One of my favorite things in Vietnam is seeing Ethnic minorities.
 Sapa is a great place to see how a large part of the population in Vietnam lives.
 One of the main minorities in Sapa is the Hmong.
 Many tour companies offer tours to see some of the Hmong villages.